ComplexSecurity/knowledge-base/docs/tools/cmd.md

 Users can write batch files (.bat or .cmd files), which are scripts of multiple commands that run sequentially.
 Batch files are used for automating repetitive tasks.
 The Command Line is a powerful tool for system administration.
 It provides commands for managing system resources, configuring network settings, performing diagnostics, and troubleshooting.

-In addition to the traditional Command Prompt, Windows also offers [[Windows PowerShell|PowerShell]], a more powerful command-line shell and scripting language.
+In addition to the traditional Command Prompt, Windows also offers [PowerShell](../tools/ps.md), a more powerful command-line shell and scripting language.
 PowerShell extends the capabilities of the Command Line with more complex operations and scripting.